 A and B profile service operations are defined by the root element of each payload, excluding the oadrPayload and oadrSignedObject wrappers used on all B profile payloads.

-- Service and Payload Definitions
+- Payload Definitions

 EiEvent Payloads

 oadrRequestEvent - Used in a pull exchange model by the VEN to retrieve all relevant events from the VTN.
 Used as the primary polling mechanism for A profile VENs, but only used on B VENs for syncing with the VTN.